-- Click on "Share this Calendar" next to the calendar you'd like managed in Robin.
+- Click on "Settings and sharing" next to the calendar you'd like managed in Robin.

 - Under the "Share with specific people" section, add your organization's booking account by email.
 Under the permissions dropdown, pick "Make changes and manage sharing".